-Here are my favorite enchiladas that were featured in my local city magazine, North Ogden Connection (along with a few other nearby town magazines of the same publication).
+I’m excited to share with you my favorite enchiladas EVER that were featured in my local city magazine, North Ogden Connection.
 It’s my first time in print!
 So exciting!

 My Enchiladas Verdes are full of flavor and are an easy weeknight dinner.
 They taste like you spent hours though!
 Split into two pans and pop one in the freezer to have on hand for busy nights or unexpected guests.

 This is my go-to meal to take to friends and family because everyone loves them.
 They are creamy, bursting with bold flavor, and so simple to make.
 Serve them up with a side of cilantro lime rice, black beans, and guacamole for the perfect meal.

 - 1 teaspoon onion powder